 - Number of fellows accepted: 1

-- Additional faculty: Evangelos S. Gragoudas, MD; Dean Eliott, MD; Mary E. Aronow, MD: Jason Comander, MD, PhD; Rachel Huckfeldt, MD, PhD; Ivana Kim, MD; Leo Kim, MD, PhD; Jan A. Kylstra, MD; Joan W. Miller, MD; John B. Miller, MD; Shizuo Mukai, MD; Lucia Sobrin, MD, MPH; Demetrios Vavvas, MD, PhD; David M. Wu, MD, PhD; and Lucy H. Y. Young, MD, PhD
+- Additional faculty: Evangelos S. Gragoudas, MD; Dean Eliott, MD; Jason Comander, MD, PhD; Mohammad Dahrouj, MD, PhD; Dan A. Gong, MD; Rachel Huckfeldt, MD, PhD; Ivana Kim, MD; Leo Kim, MD, PhD; Jan A. Kylstra, MD; Joan W. Miller, MD; John B. Miller, MD; Shizuo Mukai, MD; Elizabeth J. Rossin, MD, PhD; Lucia Sobrin, MD, MPH; Demetrios Vavvas, MD, PhD; David M. Wu, MD, PhD; and Lucy H. Y. Young, MD, PhD

 Clinically, the fellow will be able to demonstrate competency in the evaluation and management of diseases of the retina, vitreous, and choroid.
 They will gain experience with the following techniques:

 - Comprehensive examination of the retina, vitreous and choroid

 Additionally, he/she will be able demonstrate competency in laser treatment of retinal and choroidal diseases.
 They will be exposed to the evaluation and management of retinal conditions including vascular, infectious, inflammatory, neoplastic, degenerative, and hereditary disorders.

 As a researcher, the fellow will be able to critically review clinical and research articles, and successfully carry out a significant research project that can be presented at national or international meetings and published in a peer-reviewed journal.